Hypotension vs. Hypertension | Why Low Blood Pressure is Also Important to Monitor

 What is Blood Pressure (BP)?

 Blood pressure is the force of blood pushing against the walls of your arteries as the heart pumps blood.
 It is usually described in correlation of: systolic and diastolic.
-Blood pressure is measured both when your heart beats, and during the periods of rest between heartbeats.
+Blood pressure is measured both when your heartbeats, and during the periods of rest between heartbeats.
 The measurement of your blood pumping through your arteries when the ventricles of the heart squeeze is called systolic pressure or systole.
 The measurement for the periods of rest is called diastolic pressure, or diastole.
-A blood pressure of 90/60 mmHg means that the systolic pressure is 90 millimetres of mercury (mmHg), a manometric unit of measurement for pressure, and that the diastolic pressure is 60 millimetres of mercury.
+A blood pressure of 90/60 mmHg means that the systolic pressure is 90 millimeters of mercury (mmHg), a manometric unit of measurement for pressure and that the diastolic pressure is 60 millimeters of mercury.

 Some people naturally have low blood pressure, it is normal for them and is no cause for concern.
 However, people who experience a sudden drop in blood pressure, or have low blood pressure that may be linked to a health problem, are typically recommended to monitor their BP on a regular basis.
 Certain conditions affect blood pressure and can cause Hypotension.
 According to the American Heart Association (AHA) low blood pressure can occur due to:

 - During the first 24 weeks of pregnancy, it’s common for blood pressure to drop.